meg768/rss-parser-emitter/README.md

-# RSS Parser Emitter
+# rss-parser-emitter

-An emitter based on the rss-parser module.
+An emitter based on the [rss-parser](https://www.npmjs.com/package/rss-parser).
+It emits events when RSS feeds publish new information.

 ## Installation